August 10, 2017

 Some breaches and leaks by insiders are done with malicious intent—for personal gain or to satisfy a grudge.
 But research suggests that most of these insider incidents—87 percent, by one estimate—are caused by human error.
 This might include carelessly attaching the wrong file to a message or e-mail, misplacing a USB drive or a laptop, or sharing a file (via e-mail or social media) with the wrong people.
 Unfamiliarity with company security rules is at the root of threats to data in 82 percent of cases.
 And just as calamitous, if unintentional, is clicking on malware by mistake through phishing or some other attempts to penetrate a company’s system.

 Our own research reveals that each year, the average organization has nearly four incidents of insider leakage—that is, some kind of unauthorized transfer of data outside a company’s IT system.
 Those leaks are expensive.
-According to another recent study, insiders cost the average organization $16.3 million a year—12 times as much as the damage caused by outsiders.
+According to another recent study by Ponemon Institute, insiders cost the average organization $16.3 million a year—12 times as much as the damage caused by outsiders.

 So, how does your company defend itself from insider leaks?